Dr. John E. Wear, Jr.

 Dr. Wear holds a Bachelor of Science degree from North Carolina State University; a Master of Science degree from the University of North Carolina at Charlotte; and a Ph.D. from Wake Forest University.

-Cathy Green serves as the Center’s director of operations.
-She oversees all functions of the Center, including helping to plan and orchestrate events and programs; coordinating work-study and volunteer activities; assisting with all communication, both print and electronic; and serving as the Center’s chief photographer.
-A graduate of Mary Baldwin College, Ms. Green has been associated with the Center for the Environment since 2006, initially working as a volunteer.
+Cathy Green serves as the Center for the Environment’s Director of Operations.
+She oversees all functions of the Center, including helping to plan and orchestrate events and programs; coordinating work-study and volunteer activities; and assisting with all communication, both print and electronic.
+A graduate of Mary Baldwin College, Cathy has been associated with the Center for the Environment since 2006, initially working as a volunteer.

 Katie Cavert Ferrell